“We know more about the movement of celestial bodies than about the soil underfoot.”

 Here are four examples of new technologies that make our soil healthier…

 AgBiome is sequencing a library of microbes sourced from environmental samples from across the globe.
-As of today, the North Carolina company has more than 80,000 sequenced microbials, 3,500 of which are targeted toward controlling insects.
-Their technology can discover and target microorganisms and proteins that kill insect pests, fungal pathogens, and weeds.
-From there, they can create custom soil microbe “cocktails” that serve as a natural pest control solution for farmers.
+As of today, the North Carolina company has more than 90,000 sequenced microbes and identified 3,500 insect control genes from that collection.
+Their technology can discover microorganisms and proteins that kill insect pests, fungal pathogens, and weeds.

 Biome Makers measures the biological quality of soil to deliver agronomic insights to farmers.
 Based in Sacramento, Biome Makers was created to solve a fundamental problem facing the future of food: How do we recover the microbial diversity in today’s modern agriculture system?